tannerdolby/stringtable-web/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 #### Fork & Clone Repo (Quickstart)
-Click the Fork button on the upper right side of the page to easily fork this repo to your own Github account.
+Click the Fork button on the upper right side of the page to easily fork this repository to your own Github account.

+* Note: Forking creates a copy of the original repository on your Github Account

+Then proceed to `git clone`

 ```
 git clone https://github.com/your-username/stringtable-web.git